Waquasahmad2804/Waquasahmad2804/README.md

 - 👋 Hi, I’m @Waquasahmad2804
-- 👀 I’m interested in Backend evelopment
+- 👀 I’m interested in Backend Development
 - 🌱 I’m currently learning DSA and Laravel
 - 💞️ I’m looking to collaborate on any php project
 - 📫 How to reach me contact at waquashayat215@gmail.com